mariovas3/deploying-bert/README.md

     {"statusCode": 200, "headers": {"Content-Type": "application/json"}, "body": "{\"article_types\": [\"Sports\"]}"}
     ```

-    i.e., the category of the text is that it is "Sports".
+    i.e., "Cristiano Ronaldo scored a goal against Argentina!" is predicted to belong to the "Sports" label.

-    The first request may take longer to download the hf bert model,
+    The first request may take longer to download the hf BERT model,
-    and every following request should be significantly faster.
-Locally, the first request took `58812.12 ms` while the others took about `600 ms` (~100 times quicker than the first request).
+    and the following requests should be significantly faster.
+Testing locally (8 gen intel i5-U cpu), the first request took `58812.12 ms` while the others took about `600 ms` (~100 times quicker than the first request).